Cloudouble/stellar-js-worker-sdk/README.md

 Also, given that the code weight for reading from the API is much lighter than writing to the API, the module for writing to API is only loaded when it is first used.
 Thus if you call:

 ```
-horizon.submit(transaction, secretKey)
+await horizon.submit(transaction, secretKey)
 ```

-Only then will the XDR helpers be loaded into the SDK.
+Only then will the XDR helpers be loaded into the SDK in the background.

 This allows for applications to load quickly for initial rendering of data read from the network, while still allowing developers transparent access to the write functions without thinking about the underlying implementation.

+## Horizon Usage

-## Network Selection
+### Network Selection

 To choose which network to use, specify the network name in the import URL: